RicoJia/ricojia.github.io/_posts/2017/2017-02-25-math-plane-fitting.markdown

 Then, we can solve this with eigen value decomposition!

-From the perspective of SVD, we can find that the line is the first principal component, the plane's normal vector is the last principal component.
+From the perspective of SVD, we can find that the line is the first principal component.
+With the second principal compomnet, we can find a plane.
+The plane's normal vector is the smallest principal component. $A^T A$ is the **covariance matrix**.

 <div style="text-align: center;">
     <p align="center">